clarkdave/connect-mincer/README.md

 Using connect-mincer, you can skip that work and simply:

-* Write and serve CoffeeScript, LESS, Stylus, etc
+* Write and serve CoffeeScript, LESS, Stylus, Sass, etc
 * Have everything recompiled on each request (in development)
 * Serve files with an MD5 digest (for caching)
 * Use whatever directory structure you want